-After many years of preparation, the International Year of Sound 2020 (IYS 2020) was formally launched during a spectacular opening ceremony in the Grand Amphithéâtre of La Sorbonne on 31 January 2020.
+After many years of preparation, the International Year of Sound 2020 (IYS 2020) was formally launched during a spectacular opening ceremony in the Grand Amphithéâtre of Sorbonne University on 31 January 2020.
 This monumental amphitheatre was inaugurated in 1889, and was registered as a historic monument in 1975.
 It was indeed a fitting location for the opening of the Year of Sound 2020 and we are grateful to Prof. Jean-Dominique Polack (co-organiser) who was instrumental in the arrangements for the use of this venue.

 The early attendees could experience the two installations in the foyer of multi-zone sound field reproduction.
 They were created by researchers from the Institute of Sound and Vibration Research (ISVR – University of Southampton, UK) and the installation arranged by the UK Acoustics Network (UKAN).